 How can I get into Las Vegas dayclubs & pool parties for free?

-All Las Vegas pool parties have a free girl’s guestlist, and most have a free even ratio guestlist – free if you have the same number of girls (or more) in your party.
+All Las Vegas pool parties have a free girl’s guestlist, and most have a free even ratio guestlist – Entry is free if you have the same number of girls (or more) in your party, even on big holiday weekends.
 You can sign up for the guestlist using our free mobile app.

 How can I book bottle service for Las Vegas pool parties & dayclubs?